European Cup Quarter-final: Aston Villa vs Juventus

-It was a weird situation.
-It was March 1983, Aston Villa were the European Cup holders and a month before had beaten Barcelona to lift the European Super Cup, yet they were given pretty much no chance when they were drawn against Juventus in a two-leg European Cup quarter-final.
+Back in March 1983, Aston Villa were the holders of the European Cup.
+Just a month prior, they had defeated Barcelona to win the European Super Cup.
+Despite these accomplishments, they were not given much of a chance when they were drawn against Juventus in the two-leg European Cup quarter-final.

-Personally, I’ve never been so pessimistic going into a Villa game.
-The year before, in 1982, I’d been conscious of my first World Cup in Spain, and fallen in love with the Brazil team of Zico, Socrates, Eder and co.
-I mention that Brazil team, because they were pretty much the only star performers from the 1982 World Cup that weren’t in the Juventus team that faced Villa over two legs…
+Even as a kid then, MOMS was certainly pessimistic going into the game.
+The year before in 1982, I’d been conscious of my first World Cup in Spain, and fallen in love with the Brazil team of Zico, Socrates, Eder and co.
+I only mention that Brazil team, because they were pretty much the only star performers from the 1982 World Cup that weren’t in the Juventus team that faced Villa over two legs.

-Juventus also brought the best player of the other losing semi-finalist France in the shape of St-Etienne’s Michel Platini.
-The French midfield maestro would a year later lead France to win the European Championship and be widely regarded as the best player in the world.
+Juventus also acquired the best player from the other losing semi-finalist, France.
+St-Etienne’s Michel Platini, the French midfield maestro, would later lead France to win the European Championship and be widely regarded as the world’s best player at the time.

-In short, Juventus were a turbo-charged improved version of the World Cup winning Italian team.
-It was a tall, tall order for Villa to overcome, especially when you consider Peter Withe was the only member of the 1982 European Champion’s deemed good enough for the England squad in the World Cup – and Withe was a mere bench warmer.
+In short, Juventus were an improved and turbo-charged version of the World Cup-winning Italian team.
+It was an uphill task for Villa to overcome, especially considering that Peter Withe was the only member of the 1982 European Champions deemed good enough for the England squad in the World Cup, and even Withe was a mere bench warmer.

-It was uphill task from the first minute of the first leg at Villa Park when Paolo Rossi gave Juventus the lead in the opening minute.
-While Villa got back into the tie with a second half goal by Gordon Cowans, Boniek’s late winner pretty much sealed the tie’s fate.
+The task became even more challenging from the first minute of the first leg at Villa Park when Paolo Rossi gave Juventus the lead in the opening minute.
+Although Villa managed to equalize with a second-half goal by Gordon Cowans, Boniek’s late winner sealed the tie’s fate.

-Villa were two-nil down in the return leg in Italy, with not even half-an-hour played, before going on to lose 3-1 and 5-2 on aggregate.
-With Liverpool also going out at the quarter-final stages to Widzew Lódz, it would be the first time an English team wouldn’t lift the European Cup since 1976.
+In the return leg in Italy, Villa found themselves two-nil down with less than half an hour played, eventually losing 3-1 and 5-2 on aggregate.
+With Liverpool also being eliminated at the quarter-final stage by Widzew Lódz, it was the first time since 1976 that an English team failed to lift the European Cup.

-Ironically, despite being favourites in the final against Hamburg, Juventus were beaten 1-0.
-Villa’s best chance against Juve would have been a one-off game, considering their experience from the previous year’s final.
+Ironically, despite being favorites in the final against Hamburg, Juventus were beaten 1-0.
+Villa’s best chance against Juve would have probably have been a one-off game, considering their experience from the previous year’s final.

-Aston Villa’s academy has kept the name of the club in the conscious of European football with their impressive displays in the NextGen series, which is essentially the Youth Champion’s League.
-If some of these players make their way into the first team and provide a supply line for Paul Lambert’s long-term plan of building a hungry competitive team, then with a few quality additions, once Villa break back into the top half again (as soon as next season, hopefully), then they can have another stab.
+Aston Villa’s academy has kept the club’s name in the consciousness of European football with impressive displays in the NextGen series, essentially the Youth Champions League.
+If some of these players make their way into the first team and provide a supply line for Paul Lambert’s long-term plan of building a hungry competitive team, then with a few quality additions, Villa cabreak back into the top half of the table (hopefully as early as next season) and have another chance.

-The most important thing as supporters is to never give up.
-That night in Rotterdam in 1982 has given us the credentials and the right to dream.
-Look on the bright side, at least we got our revenge against Juventus for 1983 by beating them in the final of the Peace Cup in 2oo9!
+As supporters, the most important thing is to never give up.
+That night in Rotterdam in 1982 gave us the credentials and the right to dream.
+On the bright side, we did get our revenge against Juventus for 1983 by beating them in the final of the Peace Cup in 2009!